kgolding/website-kgolding.co.uk/content/company/solutionbase-ltd.md

 Recognised as an application partner with Motorola (MOTOTRBO), Hytera (DMR Tier II & Tier II), Kenwood, Tait & Simoco, we can design custom solutions as projects, or provide solutions under license.

-For Solutionbase Ltd support please email <support@solutionbase.co.uk>
+**UPDATE**: Solutionbase Ltd was to South Midlands Ltd in September 2019